Neural operators for solving nonlinear inverse problems: Priors for training of neural operators

 \item Then, we approximate the linear operator $F'[\hat{\x}^{(0)}]$ with an operator $F_\no^\#$ (see \autoref{ss:lorl} above), which is learned from the shifted training data

 The operator $F_\no^\#$ is determined after orthonormalization of the set $\set{\x^{(\ell)}: \ell =1,\ldots,\no}$:

-Here, $\ulx^{(\ell)}$ is an orthonormal basis computed from $\x^{(\ell)}$, $\ell=1,\dots,\no$, and $\uly^{(\ell)}$ is computed with the iterative algorithm from \cite{AspFriSch24_preprint}, which only requires the expert information $\mathcal{S}_\no$.
-Note, however, that in general, for nonlinear operator $F$, $\uly^{(\ell)} +\y^{(0)} \neq F[\ulx^{(\ell)}+\x^{(0)}]$.
-Nevertheless, because of \autoref{eq:linear}, we expect that $F_\no^\#$ still provides a good approximation of $F$ in a neighborhood of $\xdag$, provided that the elements of $\mathcal{S}_\no$ are also in a neighborhood of $\xdag$. \item Finally, we approximate $F_\no^\#$ as follows (analogously as in \autoref{eq:nldeep}): \begin{itemize} \item The family of functionals $\x \mapsto \inner{\x}{\ulx^{(\ell)}}_\X$, $\ell=1,\dots,\no$, is approximated by neural functional approximations from \cite{CheChe93}. \item The family of functions $\vec{t} \in \Omega_\Y \mapsto \uly^{(\ell)}(\vec{t})$ is approximated by neural networks from \cite{Cyb89}. \item Using these two approximations, we obtain the approximation $\tilde{F}_\n$ (see \autoref{eq:deeponet}). \end{itemize} Note the different role of $\n$, which denotes the number of coefficients of the neural operator, and $\no$, which denotes the number of training samples. \end{itemize} \end{definition}
+Here, $\ulx^{(\ell)}$ is an orthonormal basis computed from $\x^{(\ell)}$, $\ell=1,\dots,\no$, and $\uly^{(\ell)}$ is computed with the iterative algorithm from \cite{AspFriSch24_preprint}, which only requires the expert information $ \mathcal{S}_{F'[\hat{\x}^{(0)}]}^{(0)}$.
+Note, however, that in general, for a nonlinear operator $F$, $\uly^{(\ell)} +\y^{(0)} \neq F[\ulx^{(\ell)}+\x^{(0)}]$.
+Nevertheless, because of \autoref{eq:linear}, we expect that $F_\no^\#$ still provides a good approximation of $F$ in a neighborhood of $\xdag$, provided that the elements of $ \mathcal{S}_{F'[\hat{\x}^{(0)}]}^{(0)}$ are also in a neighborhood of $\xdag$. \item Finally, we approximate $F_\no^\#$ as follows (analogously as in \autoref{eq:nldeep}, where $F$ is linear): \begin{itemize} \item The family of functionals $\x \mapsto \inner{\x}{\ulx^{(\ell)}}_\X$, $\ell=1,\dots,\no$, is approximated by neural functional approximations from \cite{CheChe93} (see \autoref{eq:qn}). \item The family of functions $\vec{t} \in \Omega_\Y \mapsto \uly^{(\ell)}(\vec{t})$ is approximated by neural networks from \cite{Cyb89} (see \autoref{eq:rn}). \item Using these two approximations, we obtain the approximation $\tilde{F}_\n$ (see \autoref{eq:deeponet}). \end{itemize} Recall, that $\n$ denotes the number of coefficients of the neural operator and $\no$ denotes the number of training samples.
+In an analysis they need to be balanced. \end{itemize} \end{definition} At this point it is convenient to summarize the different operators used in \autoref{ta:operators}.